Bright Enobakhare: AEK Athens

 On 20 June 2020, AEK Athens officially announced the acquisition of Enobakhare on a three-year deal, on a free transfer.
 On 27 September 2020, he scored his first goal for the club on his debut against Lamia after coming on as a substitute 8 minutes earlier.
 On 5 October 2020, Enobakhare mutually dissolved his contract with the club just a few months after reaching an agreement with them.
 He played just 14 minutes in the Greek Super League, in the match against Lamia.

 East Bengal

-On 1 January 2021, Bright Enobakhare joined Indian Super League side SC East Bengal for the remainder of 2020–21 Indian Super League season.
+On 1 January 2021, Bright Enobakhare joined Indian Super League side East Bengal for the remainder of 2020–21 Indian Super League season.
 At that time, the century-old club was struggling in their very first appearance in this tournament.
 His inclusion in the team had an immediate impact.
 On 3 January 2021, he made his debut for the club and scored his first goal in the same match and his team won their match against Odisha FC.
 In the very next match, Enobakhare scored a spectacular solo goal to help his team get a point against FC Goa.
 He assisted Scott Neville for a late equalizer in a 1–1 draw against Kerala Blasters.